Pokecube-Development/pokecube/source/machines_and_items/ability_field_amplifier.rst

          :name: afa_shiny_set
          :width: 600

-      For the use with a shiny charm, place the charm in the slot, and then select the range in a similar manner. :raw-html:`<br />`
+      - Broadcast the Shiny Charm effect around the block

-      Here is the second worst application of the shiny charm displayed.
+      Place the charm in the slot, and then select the range in a similar manner. :raw-html:`<br />` Here is the second worst application of the shiny charm displayed.

       .. include:: ../.shared.rst